zhuminghui17/starter-academic/content/post/PKU/index.md

 # Featured image
 # Place an image named `featured.jpg/png` in this page's folder and customize its options here.
-image:
+#image:
-  caption: 'PKU Spirit: Patriotism, Progress, Democracy and Science'
+#  caption: 'PKU Spirit: Patriotism, Progress, Democracy and Science'
-  focal_point: ""
+#  focal_point: ""
-  placement: 3
+#  placement: 2
-  preview_only: true
+#  preview_only: true

 #authors:
 #- admin